Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 They had laughed around him, men and women gaunt with persecution, their hands shaking still from entrapment and abuse.
 Wei Wuxian had not known how to answer him.
 Wen Qing had sat beside him at the longest table and put a hand on his arm, as had become her habit since the day Lan Xichen had looked at him in horror.
 She had waited out the moment Wei Wuxian’s face would twist into a smile and feel a little less cold.

 The old woman they all called ‘Grandmother’, though she was not related to any of them, had shushed the crowd then and pointed to the biggest of the shacks.
-He sleeps, she said, her aged face softened with wine and company.
+He is sleeping, she had said, her aged face softened with wine and company.

 Wei Wuxian had thought Xue Yang to be lying when he handed him the sealing pouch through which he felt but a faint echo of spirituality.
 He knew him to be lying, now, as he walked through the dead city with familiar shivers on his skin.

-Now, he thought as Xue Yang kicked open the door of a funeral home with the same strength he had kicked that old alpha woman, how to get out of this mess.
+Now, he thought as Xue Yang kicked open the door of a funeral home with the same strength he had kicked that old qianyuan woman, how to get out of this mess.

 “Not far now, young master Mo,” Xue Yang said.

 His voice was hollow with greed.

 “I had to keep him cold, I had to preserve him.
 But I know you’ll be able to help.”

 “You seem very sure of yourself,” Wei Wuxian replied.
 “I never said anything about being able to revive the dead.”